bedwardly-down/renpy-freebsd-port/sphinx/source/incompatible.rst

 8.0.0 / 7.5.0
 -------------

-The "Windows, Mac, and Linux for Markets" distribution has been changed to no longer prefix the contents of the zip file created with the directory name and version number.
+The "Windows, Mac, FreeBSD and Linux for Markets" distribution has been changed to no longer prefix the contents of the zip file created with the directory name and version number.
 If you'd like to retain the old behavior, add to your game::

     init python:
-        build.package("market", "zip", "windows linux mac renpy all", "Windows, Mac, Linux for Markets")
+        build.package("market", "zip", "windows linux freebsd mac renpy all", "Windows, Mac, Linux, and FreeBSD for Markets")

 For the noalt text tag to work with history, you'll need to edit screens.rpy to make sure that :var:`gui.history_allow_tags` contains